tunerex/tune-reporting-node/README.md

 <a id="sdk_overview" name="sdk_overview"></a>
 ### Overview

-The **TUNE Reporting SDKs** addressed in this posting are for creating hosted applications which require handling requests to **TUNE Management API services** with utility focus is upon Advertiser Reporting endpoints.
+The **TUNE Reporting SDKs** addressed in this posting are for creating hosted applications which require handling requests to **TUNE Advertiser Report services** with utility focus is upon Advertiser Reporting endpoints.

 Even though the the breadth of the Management API goes beyond just reports, it is these reporting endpoints that our customers primarily access.